 About Rabbi David Mivasair

 Rabbi David Mivasair is motivated by the commandments "justice, justice you shall pursue" and "seek peace and pursue it".
 For over 25 years, David served as the spiritual leader of synagogues in the US and in Vancouver, where he lives.
 David is active in the leadership of Independent Jewish Voices in Canada and Jewish Voice for Peace in the US.
-He lived in Israel for four years and in May will go with 200 other Jews to support Palestinian activists defending their communities from destruction.
+He lived in Israel for four years and in May went with 130 other Jews to support Palestinian activists defending their communities from destruction.

 Definitions of "Passover" and "Liberation Seder"